ElmerAvila09/terraform-vm-az-examples/README.md

 # Terraform examples for VMs in azure

 ## Introduction
-This repositorie is a set of examples on how to use terrafom to deploy and provide basic resources in azure.
+This repository is a set of examples on how to use terrafom to deploy and provide basic resources in azure.
 Exampled retrieved and modified from https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples

 ## Getting started